Completely free resume templates for 2022. Downloadable, printable, and exportable in different formats.

 Extended Unemployment Benefits

 The program known as Extended Benefits allows certain people about 13 to 20 weeks of unemployment benefits in addition to the state’s maximum.
 However, this program is only available at times when the state’s unemployment has increased dramatically.
-As of November 2019, there are no states currently offering the Extended Benefits program.
+In 2019, there were no states offering the Extended Benefits program.

 Unemployment Rates by State

 As mentioned earlier, the national unemployment rate is the lowest it has been since 1969.
 In 1969, the national unemployment rate was 3.5%.
 Before 1969, there were only three years (1951-1953) that showed a lower unemployment rate than 2019.